-The Dietetic Technician Program is developed in such a way that students are to follow a course sequence to ensure progressive learning and development of knowledge and skills.
-The Program's curriculum sheet is available in Appendix A.
+The Dietetic Technician Program is developed for students to follow a course sequence to ensure progressive learning and development of knowledge and skills.
+The Program's curriculum sheet with suggested course sequence is available in Appendix A.

 The ultimate responsibility for successful completion of a student's program requirements lies with the student.
-Upon request, the Program Coordinator or Clinical Coordinator will assist the student in determining the proper sequence for completing the coursework leading to graduation prior to or concurrently with the graduation application deadline.
-Suggested course sequence is made available with the curriculum sheet in Appendix A.
+Upon request, the Program Coordinator will assist the student in determining the proper sequence for completing the coursework leading to graduation prior to or concurrently with the graduation application deadline